f4b6a3/uuid-creator/README.md

 The `state.enabled` property is used by `AbstractTimeBasedUuidCreator`.
 If this property or variable exists, `true` is returned.
 Otherwise, `false` is returned.
 When this property is `true`, it tells the factory to save the state file in the file system when the program is closed.
 The state file is used in the next time the library is loaded into memory.
 The state contains three key-value pairs: `timestamp`, `nodeid` and `cloqseq`.
 These values are used by `DefaultClockSequenceStrategy` to decide when to reset or increment the clock sequence.
 By default, the state file is disabled.
 It accepts `true` or `false`.
 No property or variable means `false`.

-Don't enable the state file if you want to use many instances of UUID generators.
-This file is for systems with only one UUID generator.
+Don't enable the state file if you want to use many instances of UUID generators running at the same time.

 * Using system property: